crusherdev/crusher-1/README.md

 - **Low-code ain't powerful?
 I believe in code supremacy** Fair enough, you can write code too.
 We might support other top frameworks later on.
 - **Why this over use selenium, cypress, etc?** With any library you need to setup workflow.
 We're creating that for you.
 - **Why new framework?** Testing has not evolved.
 We still have old flaky APIs that don't work.
 - **Is crusher using electron?** We need to use chromium as recorder and also to run test locally.
 We modify v8, blink to create our own APIs.
+Crusher binary is not exposed due to limitation of developing on it.

 ## Resources & Getting involved